AvaProtocol/OAK-docs/_docs/upgrade-collator-node.md

 ```

 ### Option 3: Pull Docker image
-If you opt to run the collator using Docker, you'll find the Docker builds on [OAK Network’s DockerHub](https://hub.docker.com/r/oaknetwork/turing/tags).
+If you opt to run the collator using Docker, you'll find the Docker builds on [Ava Protocol’s DockerHub](https://hub.docker.com/r/oaknetwork/turing/tags).
 Pull the latest image and

 ```bash
 docker pull oaknetwork/turing:latest